Control Functionals for Quasi-Monte Carlo Integration: Introduction

 where the (possibly random) design points $\bm{x}^{1:N} = \{\bm{x}^1,\dots,\bm{x}^N\} \subset \mathcal{X}$ have low discrepancy; that is, the points are `well-spaced' in a precise sense defined below.
 This contrasts with the Monte Carlo (MC) approach whereby the design points are sampled independently from a uniform distribution over $\mathcal{X}$.
 MC integration achieves a root mean square error (RMSE) convergence rate of $O(N^{-1/2})$ whereas QMC integration can in principle achieve a rate $O(N^{-\alpha/d})$ on specific geometric sequences $\{N_n\}_{n=1}^\infty$ \cite{Owen3}.
 It is known that this rate is best-possible \cite{Novak} and explicit algorithms to generate design points that attain this rate are now available for many (but not all) values of $\alpha$ \cite{Dick6}.
 Challenging integration problems are common in contemporary statistics, for example when computing expectations, marginal probability densities or normalising constants, and QMC methods are therefore gaining importance in statistical applications \cite{Gerber,Lacoste,Yang}.

 Contrary to the above theoretical considerations, rate-optimal QMC is often not employed in practice.
-This is mainly due to three reasons; either (R1) the smoothness parameter $\alpha$ is unknown, (R2) there does not currently exist an explicit QMC rule that is rate-optimal for functions of smoothness $\alpha$, or (R3) it is simply more convenient to employ a basic QMC rule based on a weaker smoothness assumption $\alpha_L < \alpha$.
-In each situation there is a gap between theory and practice that, as we show in this paper, can be bridged using control functionals, as recently studied by \cite{Oates} in the Monte Carlo setting.
+This is mainly due to three reasons; either (R1) the smoothness parameter $\alpha$ is unknown, (R2) there does not currently exist an explicit QMC rule that is rate-optimal for functions of smoothness $\alpha$, or (R3) it is simply more convenient to employ a basic QMC rule based on a weaker smoothness assumption $\alpha_L < \alpha$, as implemented in standard software.
+In each situation there is a gap between theory and practice that, as we show in this paper, can be bridged using functional approximation.

 Previous work on variance reduction techniques for QMC includes \cite{Aistleitner}, who considered modified importance sampling strategies, and \cite{Hickernell}, who considered constructing control variates for QMC.
 Neither approach improved the asymptotic error rate, though in some cases the QMC error was reduced by a constant factor.
 Interestingly, \cite{Hickernell} reports some quite negative results for control variate strategies in this setting, because the objective being minimised by QMC is not equivalent to the MC variance that is minimised by control variates. \cite{Wang2} demonstrates variance reductions in QMC are possible using additive approximations, though again the asymptotics were unchanged.